 In preparing for a marathon, success requires incrementally working through a program that prepares your body for the next level.

 Not intentionally sticking to my training program in the first 6 weeks of training left my body unprepared for what would be required in week 16.

 #2 – Training without the support of a community

 When I crossed over into marathon training territory, my wife gave that look that says “Awe, that’s cute, thinking we can finish a marathon.”

 When I presented our friends with the challenge, their response was similar to my wife’s…but it also came with hysterical laughter.

-Once surrounded by a supportive group I was now starting a journey on my own.
+While I was once surrounded by a supportive group, I was now starting a journey on my own.

 No, I’m not blaming my friends and family for my failure to reach my goal.
 However, it was amazing to see the impact surrounding myself with a supportive group had on my training.

 In many ways, developing leaders can struggle with the same challenges I encountered on my marathon quest.
 When we attempt to develop as leaders by going it alone, we rarely achieve our potential.
 Without intentionally taking steps to turn information into practice, we won’t build long last leadership habits.

 The transition to a leadership role for many can be a lonely and trying time for many.
 The closer you get to the top of any organization and the depth of isolation only increases.
 We are forming the Surrounded Leader community to reverse these trends.